TiagoMA90/Portfolio-one/README.md

 ## Development & Deployment
 The project was developed using GitHub and GitPod platforms.

+- Navigate to: "Repositories" and create "New".
+- Mark the following fields: ✓ Public ✓ Add a README file.
+- Select template: "Code-Institute-Org/gitpod-full-template".
+- Add a Repository name: "water-world".
+- And create Repository.

-- The website was deployed via Github and the live version can be found [here](https://tiagoma90.github.io/sauna-world/)
+The website was deployed via Github and the live version can be found [here](https://tiagoma90.github.io/sauna-world/)

+This project was developed using GitPod and suffered various executions using the inbuild Terminal.
+- git add . - Command used before commiting.
+- git commit -m "written imperative declaration" - Command used to declare changes and updates.
+- git push - Command used to push all updates to the GitHub Repository and live version.
+- python -m http.server 8000 - Command used to load the website on port 8000.

 # Credits

 ## Content:
 - The text on this site was written my the author of this Website himself.
+- [codeinstitute](https://learn.codeinstitute.net/ci_program/diplomainfullstacksoftwarecommoncurriculum) was used as guidance platform for the development of this project.
+- [w3schools](https://www.w3schools.com/) was used as guidance for mistakes and errors of thid project.
+- [Web Dev Simplified](https://www.youtube.com/@WebDevSimplified) and  was used as guidance for CCS grids in this project.
 - The Fade-in transition for @keyframes on this website, was implememted following the tutorial in this [blog post](https://blog.hubspot.com/website/css-fade-in#image-transition)

 ## Fonts & Icons: